tedleyem/meralus.com/_drafts/2024-06-04-terraform-kubernetes-dev-environment.md

 https://dev.to/chefgs/deploy-kubernetes-resources-in-minikube-cluster-using-terraform-1p8o

 Deploy Kubernetes Resources in Minikube cluster using Terraform

-Deploy Kubernetes Resources in Minikube cluster using Terraform
-#
-kubernetes
-#
-tutorial
-#
-minikube
-#
-terraform
-Terraform Tutorials (8 Part Series)
-1
-Developing Terraform Custom Provider for Terraform v0.12 2
-Create Apache Web Server in AWS Using Terraform
-...
-4 more parts...
-7
-Create Amazon EKS Cluster using Terraform Module
-8
-Automate Kubernetes Deployment using Terraform and GitHub Actions How to create Kubernetes Resources in Minikube cluster using Terraform Table of Contents
-Context Setting
-Introduction
-First things first
-K8s Concepts used in this demo
-Steps to automate k8s deployment in minikube
-Step 1 Start minikube
-Step 2 Create Terraform code
-Step 3 Run Terraform Code to Create Resources
-Step 4 Verify the Kubernetes Resources
-Clear down demo resources
-Conclusion
-References
-Context Setting
-In this blog, We will see how to automate a namespace and nginx application deployment creation in minikube using Terraform automation.

 Introduction
 Container based application workloads can be managed using Kubernetes(or k8s in short) and there are multiple methods available to create kubernetes clusters.